HedgeDocs/HedgeDocs.github.io/docs/guides/hedgehog-engine/blueblur/levels/importing-terrain.md

 !!! info "Example"
     ![Transparent material example](assets/importing-terrain/transparent_material_example.png)

-You can export your terrain in the FBX format.
+You can then export your terrain as an FBX file.

 #### Part 2 (Importing the Level to the Game)
-Download SonicGlvl, and run <code style="color: green;">bin/HedgehogConverter.exe</code>.
+Download SonicGLvl, and run `bin/HedgehogConverter.exe`.
 Fill up the following entries:

 - Source 3D model files - Your terrain model files
 - Source textures directory - Directory containing the texture files of your terrain